MicroAlgo Ownership

 MicroAlgo Stock Ownership Analysis

-The company has price-to-book ratio of 0.2.
-Typically companies with comparable Price to Book (P/B) are able to outperform the market in the long run.
-MicroAlgo recorded a loss per share of 140.6.
-The entity had not issued any dividends in recent years.
-The firm had 1:20 split on the 13th of December 2024.
+About 19.0% of the company outstanding shares are owned by corporate insiders.
+The book value of MicroAlgo was now reported as 623.82.
+The company recorded a loss per share of 140.6.
+MicroAlgo had not issued any dividends in recent years.
+The entity had 1:20 split on the 13th of December 2024.
 To find out more about MicroAlgo contact Min Shu at 86 755 8860 0589 or learn more at https://www.microalgor.com.Besides selling stocks to institutional investors, MicroAlgo also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different MicroAlgo's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align MicroAlgo's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.

 MicroAlgo Quarterly Liabilities And Stockholders Equity |